NSoiffer/MathCAT/docs/callers.md

 ## Information for AT and Other Library Users

-When calling from python, the general ordering is:
+When using MathCAT, the general ordering of calls is:
 1. The location of the MathCAT `Rules` directory is set [SetRulesDir]
 1. Whatever preferences the AT needs to set, it is done with calls to [`SetPreference`].
-Typically the `Language` and TTS engine to use (if any -- strongly recommended) are given.
+Typically the `Language` and `TTS` engine to use (if any -- strongly recommended) are given.
 2. The MathML is sent over via [`SetMathML`].
 3. AT calls to get the speech [`GetSpokenText`] and calls [`GetBraille`] to get the (Unicode) braille.
 If the id of a node is given, then the corresponding braille cells will be highlighted.